photo credit: Stan Lee

 It’s also great for a variety of different situations.
-The large patio gets plenty of shade and is ideal for a tequila-fueled summer birthday dinner, while the not-very-crowded dining room’s darkness comes in handy for a date or impromptu group hang.
+The large patio gets plenty of shade and is ideal for a tequila-fueled summer birthday dinner, while the not-very-crowded dining room’s darkness comes in handy for a date or exciting impromptu group hang.
 It even works for a venting session—between mouthfuls of guacamole, of course.

 Here, the tortilla chips are fried to order, every time.
 We’re talking burn-your-fingertips fresh, and it’s noble to see them continue to operate this way for years.
 Make sure the guacamole hits the table, which has the perfect avocado to lime to cilantro ratio.
 And, don’t ignore the unlimited salsa bar, which has a few different (delicious) varieties in bowls on ice.